ClemaX/libft/README.md

 # libft
-My own library containing my own implementations of standard functions with some extras
+My own library containing implementations of standard functions with some extras.